attogram/router/README.md

 // And have some helper functions:

-// Get Base URI: (empty string) or path with no trailing slash
+// Get Base URI: Aka "home" - path with no trailing slash (or empty string)
 $base = $router->getUriBase();

-// Get Relative URI:  /foo/bar/  (always with preceding and trailing slash)
+// Get Relative URI:  /foo/bar/ - always with preceding and trailing slash
 $relative = $router->getUriRelative();

 // Get URI variables: ['foo', 'bar', ...] or empty []